 New Jersey Colony

 Delaware was one of the Middle Colonies.
 It was not a colony in the way of Pennsylvania, New York or New Jersey.
 It was actually part of Pennsylvania, but it was represented by a separate assembly that was set up by William Penn.
 Penn had a hard time governing both Pennsylvania and Delaware since the economies were so different.
 The two would clash for some time until 1701 Penn granted Delaware a separate assembly.
 It would still be governed by the same governor as Pennsylvania, but would eventually become an independent state after the Declaration of Independence.
-The great signer Caesar Rodney comes from Delaware.
+Signers Caesar Rodney, George Read, and Thomas McKean come from Delaware.